 Here’s how IDShield can help.
 With an IDShield Membership, you’ll get monitoring for such things as credit accounts, USPS change of address forms, bank account numbers, medical insurance details, payday loans, passports, email addresses, social media and a slew of other PII so you don’t have to waste your precious time.

-You'll get an alert rapidly if we find any of your data lurking where it shouldn't.
+You’ll get an immediate alert if we find any of your data lurking where it shouldn’t.
 If your wallet’s lost, we can alert all your creditors.
-Our licensed private investigators—a unique feature in the business--will help if a member experiences an identity theft event.
+Our licensed private investigators—a unique feature in the business—will help if a member experiences an identity theft event.
 Members have access to consultation and advice on identity-related issues or concerns.
 Our specialists are available to offer more answers to the question, “What does PII Mean?”
 As a bonus, you don’t have to be the victim of identity theft to take advantage of our consultation services.
-These are just some of the reasons why IDShield's identity monitoring service set a record last December for increased sales and has grown over 180% year over year.
+Contact us today to learn more about how IDShield can help you.